 Most people can easily diagnose their weak learning skills by reading the definition.
 There are more elaborate tests that can confirm what you need, but you don’t need this level of detail to know where you should start.

-What you need to know is your learning skill with the least level of capability determines your general learning level.
-This is your learning blind spot.
+The learning skill with the least capability determines your general learning level—this is your learning blind spot.
 Consequently, if you enhance your blind spot, you increase your overall learning ability.
-Here’s an alphabetical list of the skill sets and things you can do to enhance your thinking.
+Here’s an alphabetical list of skills and things you can do to enhance your thinking.
 With this in mind, read the following list of skills and find your blind spot.
 Find out where you need to place your efforts.

 1) Abstract Thinking

-Abstract thinking is one of the most overlooked skills in the modern world, because it is easy to find things using the internet.
-While the internet is useful for some things, it eliminates the need for abstract thought and problem solving.
+Abstract thinking is one of the most overlooked skills in the modern world because it is easy to find things using the internet.
+While the internet is useful for some things, it eliminates the need for abstract thought and problem-solving.
 It also reduces our use of memory.
 Because of this, abstract thinking is an important part of any core learning skills program.
-In simple terms, it involves the ability to understand and use complex concepts where the causal connection is weak or not immediately apparent.
+In simple terms, it involves understanding and using complex concepts where the causal connection is weak or not immediately apparent.

-You may not understand above equations.
+You may not understand the above equations.
 You may not understand the science behind other complex theories like evolution and climate change.
 However, just because you do not understand something doesn’t mean they are wrong.
-Still, that doesn’t stop some people from expressing their uninformed or misinformed opinions about the subject.
-Don’ be one of these people.
+Still, that doesn’t stop some people from expressing uninformed or misinformed opinions about the subject.
+Don’t be one of these people.

 3) Analytical Thinking Abilities

-Analytical thinking is a common sense approach to problem solving.
-It is a skill set which involves analyzing data using simple math and logic.
+Analytical thinking is a common sense approach to problem-solving.
+It is a skill set that involves analyzing data using simple math and logic.
 It includes learning how arguments are used and how to spot their misuse.
 In addition, critical thinking skills leverage intuitive thinking skills as well.
-It enables one to brainstorm, detect patterns, and interpret data in different ways.
+It enables one to brainstorm, detect patterns, and interpret data differently.
 The core of critical thinking focuses on logic and rational thinking.

 4) Attention Control

 This is the ability to choose what to focus on and what to ignore.
-It is the ability to focus on complex tasks for long periods of time.
+It is the ability to focus on complex tasks for long periods.
 Moreover, attention control is a key component of perception (1).
-In essence, this is the platform for decision-making which produces the best outcomes.
-There are three levels of attention control: sustained, selective, and alternating.
+In essence, this is the platform for decision-making that produces the best outcomes.
+Attention control has three levels: sustained, selective, and alternating.

 First, the ability to sustain attention enables us to concentrate on complex tasks for long periods.
-Next, selective attention enables us to ignore unnecessary data or distractions to maintain concentration.
+Next, selective attention lets us ignore unnecessary data or distractions to maintain concentration.
 Last, alternating attention enables us to shift focus between different things.
-It isn’t easy to cultivate these attention control skills because we live in a culture dominated by the advertising industry.
+Cultivating these attention control skills is difficult because we live in a culture dominated by the advertising industry.
 They promote a short attention span to drive impulse buying decisions.

 5) Cultivate the Ability to Deal with Ambiguity

-We don’t always have all the data or the time to find all the data, but still need to make decisions which have a large effect on our lives.
+We don’t always have all the data or the time to find all the data, but we still need to make decisions that greatly affect our lives.
 When you can deal with the uncertainties and ambiguities of life, you can cope more effectively with change.
 You can handle risk and doubt and still make quality decisions.